benjamin-t-wilson/benjamin-t-wilson/README.md

 ### Hey, my name is Ben, and I am a software engineer from AZ!

 Hello world!
 I am an AZ native born into nerd-dom.
 I built my first desktop when I was 8 and seems only fit that I get into coding eventually.
 In 2019 I started at Lambda School and very quickly became a leader to my peers, offering additional instruction to those who need it.
-My sense of community at the school has led me to accept the role of the Phoenix area MC, a position I held for a little over a year.
+Since then I have grown to accept multiple development positions, including my current as a Senior Software Engineer, as well as start my own community of practice, which I have co-hosted for over a year.

 I take pride in being able to do as many things as possible.
 Not to be selfish, but to make me as valuable as I can on a team.
 But have you ever gotten a quote on new counter tops?
 Yikes.
 I will do it myself.